 Plans/Programmes Overview of Purpose and Key Requirements Key Implications for LDP Key Implications for SA Regional • N/A Local (BGCBC & Neighbouring Local Authorities international frameworks evel Welsh, UK, European and Blaenau Gwent Public Service Board Well-being Assessment (2017) Blaenau Gwent Public Service Board Well Being Plan for Blaenau Gwent 2018-2033 summarises the challenges to economic, environmental provide policies and proposals for the preservation of protected landscapes and natural resources within the BGCBC planning area.
 The SA framework should include objectives relating to landscape features, landscape character and visual impacts.
 Blaenau Gwent County Borough Council Local Development Plan - adopted Nov 2012 Brecon Beacons National Park Local Development Plan - adopted Dec 2013 Torfaen County Borough Council Local Development Plan - adopted Dec 2013 Powys County Council Local Development Plan -adopted April 2018 Caerphilly County Borough Council Local Development Plan -adopted November 2010 neighbouring local authorities. that all significant cross boundary issues are identified and addressed.
 They should also seek to maximise any potential opportunities that could arise through the requirement for development plan compatibility and consistency.
-This includes potential enhancements to those designated and non- ů .
+This includes potential enhancements to those designated and non- ŭ

-Overview of Purpose and Key Requirements Key Implications for LDP Key Implications for SA 10.
-Climatic Factors International The revised LDP should set out policies and proposals, that promote the adaption to the effects of and mitigation of climate change. to adapt to the effects of climate change, European - all legislative and policy frameworks are inform ned by relevant higher level international frameworks European Commission (2001) National Emissions Ceiling Directive 2001/81/EC European Commission (2002) Energy Performance in Buildings Directive 2002/49/EC European Union (2005) Emissions Trading Scheme (EU ETS) European Commission (2007)The Integrated Climate and Energy Package These documents provide a European framework to respond to the global challenge of climate change.
+Plans/Programmes Overview of Purpose and Key Requirements Key Implications for LDP Key Implications for SA 10.
+Climatic Factors International United Nations (1994), The United Nations Framework Convention on Climate Change United Nations (1997) Kyoto Protocol to the UN Convention on Climate Change United Nations (2009) The Copenhagen Accord United Nations (2010) Cancun Adaptation Framework, United Nations (2016) Paris Agreement identifying the need for climate change mitigation and and proposals, that promote the The SA Framework should include objectives to adapt to the effects of climate change promote energy efficiency, resource efficiency, sustainable transport, greenhouse gas emissions (GHG) and climate change mitigation.
+European - all legislative and policy frameworks are inforn ned by relevant higher level international frameworks Directive 2001/81/EC European Commission (2002) Energy Performance in Buildings Directive 2002/49/EC European Union (2005) Emissions Trading Scheme (EU ETS) European Commission (2007)The Integrated Climate and Energy Package These documents provide a European framework to respond to the global challenge of climate change.
 They promote and seek to secure the minimisation of future climate change through mitigation and the implementation of adaptation measures to the future effects of climate change.
-In respect of the UK a key aim is that we are required to ensure 15% of energy needs are delivered from renewable sources, including biomass, hydro, wind and solar power by 2020. that adapt to the effects of climate change and contribute to mitigation of further climate change.
-National (UK) - all legislative and policy frameworks are info HM Government (2006) The Stern Review: The Economics of Climate Change These documents provide a framework at the UK level regarding the need to mitigate and adapt to climate The SA Framework should include objectives for increasing use of low carbon and
+In respect of the UK a key aim is that we are required to ensure 15% of energy needs are delivered from renewable sources, including biomass, hydro, wind and solar power by 2020. that adapt to the effects of climate The SA Framework should include objectives for increasing use of low carbon and renewable energy sources, resource efficiency, sustainable development that reduces the need to travel and to ensure new development is designed to adapt to the future effects of climate change.
+National (UK) - all legislative and policy frameworks are inf formed by relevant higher level European and internation onal frameworks HM Government (2006) The Stern Review: The Economics of Climate Change These documents provide a framework at the UK level regarding the need to mitigate and adapt to climate The SA Framework should include objectives for increasing use of low carbon and